s23deepak/s23deepak.github.io/_posts/2025-11-14-how-vllm-solves-out-of-memory-errors-in-llms.md

 **Efficient Cleanup**
 When sequences complete, their blocks immediately return to the free pool for reuse by other requests, maximizing memory utilization.

+**Virtual Memory Expansion**
+CPU offloading allows model weights to be stored in CPU memory and streamed to GPU on demand, virtually expanding GPU capacity beyond physical VRAM limits.

+**Dynamic Weight Streaming**
+Weights are moved between CPU and GPU dynamically during inference, layer by layer, to ensure only necessary weights are in GPU memory at any time.

+**Complementary Memory Management**
+By offloading model weights, CPU offloading frees GPU VRAM for KV cache management, working alongside PagedAttention to prevent OOM errors in larger models.

 Photos courtesy of [Fast LLM Serving with vLLM and PagedAttention](https://www.youtube.com/watch?v=5ZlavKF_98U)